vanhoangkha/Networking-fundamentals/Day40_DHCP.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bd292766-0a22-4c0a-ac96-0262ba03d720)

-Note: ALL the IPs are the same because this is Jeremy’s Home ROUTER (it provides all these services)
+Note: ALL the IPs are the same because this is Jeremy’s Home Router (it provides all these services)

-Command `ipconfig /release`
+Lệnh `ipconfig /release`

 ![image](https://github.com/psaumur/CCNA/assets/106411237/13c9528b-8ecb-43e3-a3be-9993c03e1fa5)